 I am going to show you how to remember the rules of debits and credit, so you will know how to prepare financial statements using these rules.
 So to help you out I have put some information behind me here on the whiteboard.
-You can start off by writing out the accounting equation which you should all be familiar with assets equals liabilities plus shreholders equity.
+You can start off by writing out the accounting equation which you should all be familiar with assets equals liabilities plus shareholders equity.

 - Assets equals Liabilities plus Shareholders equity.

-Also to help us understand these rules and remember them, I’m going to use a sample transaction that I have witten at the bottom.
+Also to help us understand these rules and remember them, I’m going to use a sample transaction that I have written at the bottom.
 The sample transaction is purchased office supplies on account.
 Again the sample transaction in plain English is purchased office supplies on account.

 - Purchased office supplies on account.